 Welcome to the Safety Centre Hazard Alley

-We enable visitors to learn about safety in a safe environment.
-Younger visitors can explore our everyday scenarios in Hazard Alley.
 We also offer safety related courses for adults as well as centre hire with a difference.

 - Bring schools to explore Hazard Alley on a guided tour of our 12 scenarios where they can learn about keeping themselves safe in a safe environment.
 We also offer interactive taught sessions about internet safety and cyber bullying.